PGDM vs MBA: Key Differences between PGDM and MBA

 What is the difference between an MBA and PGDM?
 Why do we have two options to choose from?
 Is PGDM equivalent to an MBA?

-MBA is a degree that can only be provided by universities or colleges affiliated with a university.
+MBA degree can only be provided by universities or colleges affiliated with a university.
 For example, FMS is affiliated with Delhi University and thus, it offers an MBA.
 Whereas IIMs, despite being the top most colleges in the country to provide courses on management, offer a diploma as they are not affiliated to any university.
 Hence, they offer PGDM or PGP.
 Statistics show that out of every 10 management colleges, 9 offer PGDM, and only 1 offers MBA.

 Is PGDM considered a Master’s?